When you don’t get enough sleep night after night, you may develop bigger problems than feeling a little groggy the next morning…

 Most everyone knows sallow skin and bags under the eyes are among the aftereffects of occasional sleep loss.
-But chronic loss of sleep can do more serious skin damage such as causing fine lines, dull skin and dark circles under the eyes.
-Lack of sleep can also cause of a build of cortisol in your bloodstream which can destroy collagen – the protein that helps keep your skin plump and elastic.
+But chronic loss of sleep can do more serious skin damage such as causing fine lines, dull skin, and dark circles under the eyes.
+Lack of sleep can also cause a build-up of cortisol in your bloodstream, which can destroy collagen – the protein that helps keep your skin plump and elastic.
 And when you get good sleep, you release growth hormones which help repair skin tissue.

-Having trouble remembering things?
+Have trouble remembering things?
 Maybe you’re not getting enough sleep.
 Research in 2009 showed that long-term memories are more likely to be stored away when you reach deep levels of sleep.
-Gettin more quality sleep each night may help you recall info when you really need it.
+Getting more quality sleep each night may help you recall info when you really need it.

 8.)
 Weight Gain